codehackerr/poka-yoke/README.md

 ```

 ### Which style to use?
-Between the `static` and `dynamic` options above it's a trade-off and situational choice.
+The choice between the  `common interface` and `interface segregation` options, it's a trade-off and situational choice.

-The `dynamic` approach is useful if there is a cycle/loop through states.
+The `common interface` approach is useful if there is a cycle/loop through states.
 Eg: A traffic light.
+The `common interface` approach is useful when state transitions are not completely driven by the client.
+Eg: An external event, timer etc changing the internal state.

+`Interface segregation` on the other hand makes the transitions clear to the client API.
+This helps readability and reasoning of the code.
+This style is favorable when the state transitions are fully driven by the client.

 ### Applications
 There are different techniques to implement `Poka-yoke` in software design.
-The above pattern of interface segregation by state is applicable to any Finite State Machines.
+The above patterns are applicable to any Finite State Machines.

 Some examples use cases are:

 - sockets
 - files
 - database connections
   - workflows